UNC-Robotics/steerable-needle-insertion/README.md

 The entire module UI is included for research purposes.
 Participants will only be displayed the 3D panel views.
 To switch between participant and researcher views, press CTRL+B

 - **Select View**\
   &nbsp; &nbsp; The Select View dropdown menu allows you to select one of any preconfigured 16 layouts for your 3D views.
-These views span from one displayed 3D panel to five displayed 3D panels.
+These layouts span from one displayed 3D panel to five displayed 3D panels.
 Each view panel is associated with a virtual camera object defining the perspective of the view on the virtual environment.
 Read more about the views below.
 - **Select Order**\
   &nbsp; &nbsp; The Select Order input field changes the order of the 3D views based on the input.
 Views are assigned order from left to right, top to bottom.
 - **Stream Data**\